OpsDataHub/data_analytics_portfolio/README.md

 <summary>Project #1</summary>
 <br>

-Project Name  | Description    | Skills
+Project Name  | Description    | Skills & Topics
 ------------- | -------------  | ------------
 [Consumer Changes to Travel to and From The UK](https://github.com/OSummers/data_analyst_portfolio/tree/main/Proj_1)  | Looking at the changes between post and pre-pandemic consumer behviour for travel to and from UK  | Data visualization, explorartory data analysis, mining, cleaning, preparation
 ______________